-This series of blog posts looks at the unnecessary costs associated with your EDI implementation and how you can cut back on these costs with Orderful’s EDI software.
+This series of blog posts looks at the unnecessary costs associated with your EDI implementation and how you can cut back on these costs with Orderful’s Cloud EDI Platform.

 A key question you may want to ask yourself is, do you have the bandwidth to manage your EDI integrations?